sharkcoder7/Article-Center/README.md

 Article Center is an application that provides you with popular articles from various different news sources.

--Top Stories: Displays the recent popular stories from all sources.
+- Top Stories: Displays the recent popular stories from all sources.
--Browse Channels: Displays the different sources and allows you to see articles from specified source.
+- Browse Channels: Displays the different sources and allows you to see articles from specified source.
--Search Articles: Takes a keyword and returns articles related to said keyword.
+- Search Articles: Takes a keyword and returns articles related to said keyword.

 ## Installation